abpframework/abp/docs/en/solution-templates/application-module/index.md

 Test projects are prepared for integration testing;

-- It is fully integrated to ABP framework and all services in your application.
+- It is fully integrated to ABP and all services in your application.
 - It uses SQLite in-memory database for EF Core.
 For MongoDB, it uses the [EphemeralMongo](https://github.com/asimmon/ephemeral-mongo) library.
 - Authorization is disabled, so any application service can be easily used in tests.